BlogCategoriesCompareAbout

 How does Elicit automate literature reviews?

-Elicit processes 125 million research papers to automate 80% of literature review tasks, including paper discovery, data extraction, and synthesis generation.
-It achieves 90% accuracy in extracting structured data from academic tables and figures.
+Elicit processes 125 million research papers to automate 80% of literature review tasks, including paper discovery, data extraction, and synthesis generation with 90% accuracy in extracting structured data from academic tables.

-This systematic approach mirrors professional literature review methodology while completing tasks in hours rather than weeks.
+The systematic approach mirrors professional literature review methodology while completing tasks in hours rather than weeks.
+Students using Elicit complete comprehensive reviews in 2-3 days versus 2-3 weeks manually.

 Advanced features include: